 The mortgage stress test requires borrowers of traditional bank mortgages to qualify for the mortgage at either the benchmark rate for a conventional 5-year mortgage, or the contract rate of the mortgage plus two percentage points, whichever is higher.
-The stress test was back in the news this summer when the benchmark rate was lowered to 5.19%; the first change in over a year.
+Effective June 1, 2021, the benchmark rate used for the mortgage stress test rose to 5.25%, up from 4.79%.

 How does this change affect your mortgage?

 A change in the qualification standards for a mortgage affects both those who are shopping for a home and those who are planning to refinance their existing home loan.
-If you are hoping to purchase a home, this change means an increase in the mortgage amount you may be eligible to obtain.
-If you are looking to refinance, you may be able to adjust the proposed amount of your payment that is to be allocated towards the mortgage principal amount, thus allowing you to pay down the loan faster.
+If you are hoping to purchase a home, this change could mean a decrease in the mortgage amount you may be eligible to obtain.

 It is important to note that, at the time of this writing, the stress test applies only to new mortgages.
 It is not currently applied when a mortgage is renewed, provided the same lender still holds the loan.
 If you are curious about whether or not you could qualify for a mortgage for a property you are interested in purchasing, you can get a general idea by using the online Mortgage Qualifier Tool provided by the Government of Canada.